Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/index.md

 The cover image on Module 4 was created by Keith Chambers.

+Finally, the website design was built using Michael Rose's excellent <a href="https://mmistakes.github.io/minimal-mistakes/" target="_blank">Minimal Mistakes</a> theme.

 ## You might also enjoy...

 If you like this course, then we would suggest some additional resources below.